mhurley100/Fundamentals-of-Data-Analysis-Project/README.md

 ## Introduction

 Ìt is an established culture in the US to tip with the standard being 15%.
 Are there behaviours that influence tip rate?
 Is it possible to isolate the criteria that govern higher tip rate and increase pay for the server?
 I am going to interrogate the tips [6] dataset and utilise Python [1] packages, seaborn [5] and jupyter [4] to figure out if there are variables that influence tip %.
+If a strong correlation can be demonstrated, underlying relationships can be investigated for other relationships.

 #### Project Plan:
- -  Review and observe the dataset.
+Review and observe the dataset.
 Visually observe if any variables look interesting or warrant further review either now or further on in the project.
     - Import the tips[6] dataset
     - Use Pandas[7], Seaborn[5] & Juypter[4] to analyse statistically.
-    - Regression: indepth discussion and analysis of whether there is a relationship between the total bill and tip amount.
+    - Regression: demonstrate correlation between the total bill and tip amount.
     - Using jupyter [4], analyse the relationship between the variables within the dataset with reasonable investigation of  the relationship between the variables, with interesting relationships highlighted.

 ### Visual Review and Observations of dataset:
 244 instances.
 8 variables of different types: